Criviere/TeamDirectoryAppWithDjango/README.md

 #Description
-Team Directory Application is a simple application that displays all of your team members assigned to a project or work division.
+Team Directory Application is a simple application that displays all of your team members & their respective title & email.
 This application was built using the Django web framework.
 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.